davidanderson3/umls-release-qa/umls.nlm.nih.gov/releasedocs/2024AA/C Release notes and other txt files/readme.txt

 What's New
 -------------------
-The 2024AA release of the Unified Medical Language SystemR (UMLS) Knowledge Sources is available for download as of May 6, 2024.
+The 2024AA release of the Unified Medical Language System(R) (UMLS) Knowledge Sources is available for download as of May 6, 2024.

 The available downloads are:
  - UMLS Metathesaurus Precomputed Subsets (Requires no installation, see below for more information.)